yatin-ys/Stock-Back-testing-Engine/README.md

 **Annualized Return:** The yearly return based on the total return over the backtest period.

+**Total Trades:** The total number of trades executed.

+**Winning Trades:** The number of profitable trades.

+**Losing Trades:** The number of unprofitable trades.

 **Win/Loss Ratio:** The ratio of profitable to unprofitable trades.

 **Average Profit per Trade:** The average percentage profit for each trade executed.

+# Visualizations

+The application provides several interactive charts to help you analyze the backtest results:

+- **Portfolio Value vs. HODL**: Compares the growth of your initial capital using the selected strategy versus a simple buy-and-hold approach.
-- **Buy/Sell Signals**: A chart displaying the buy and sell signals with corresponding stock price movements.
+- **Buy/Sell Signals**: Displays the stock's price chart along with the strategy indicators (Moving Averages or Bollinger Bands) and marks the exact points where buy and sell trades were executed.
+- **Sharpe Ratio by Stock**: A bar chart comparing the Sharpe ratio of each stock in the portfolio, which is useful for evaluating risk-adjusted performance across different assets.
+- **Final Value per Stock**: Shows the final value contributed by each stock's backtest to the total portfolio, illustrating which assets were the top performers.

 # Notes

-The app currently supports stock data from Yahoo Finance (via yfinance), so historical data may not be available for all tickers or may be limited based on the stock.
+The app currently supports stock data from Yahoo Finance (via `yfinance`), so historical data may not be available for all tickers or may be limited based on the stock.

 Make sure the total allocation for your portfolio sums to 100%.
 The app will notify you if the allocation is incorrect.